 CAN Wiring ODB to DB9

-For wiring the OBD port to a CAN DB9 device a cable can be purchased or made.
+When wiring the OBD port to a CAN DB9 device a cable can be purchased or made.
 To make a cable an OBD plug (male) and a 9-pin D-sub socket (female) is required.
 When purchasing the OBD to CAN cable ensure that that DB9 socket matches the plug for the CAN device.
 Some OBD to DB9 cables do not conform to the CANopen standard (i.e. pins 2 and 7 on the DB9 connector).
-Also be aware that the OBD socket on the vehicle exposes the cars 12 volt electrical system.
-This means the power pins on the OBD socket could have a voltage range from 10 volts to 18 volts (higher on trucks) and supply a high current.
+Also, be aware that the OBD socket on the vehicle exposes the cars 12-volt electrical system.
+This means the power pins on the OBD socket could have a voltage range from 10 volts to 18 volts (higher on trucks) and supply a dangerously high current.
 Therefore, precautions against electrical shock must be taken.

 CAN Bus Arduino Interfaces

 To build a sensor network, interface to a CAN bus, or view the CAN signals from vehicles there are lots of projects available on the Internet.
 Many microcontrollers have support for the CAN protocol.
 They are interfaced to CAN using a CAN transceiver chip.
 Many popular Single Board Computers (SBC) such as Arduino, Raspberry Pi and Texas Instruments Launchpad can interface to CAN via add-ons.
-Arduino CAN interfaces are popular.
-There is the SparkFun CAN-BUS Shield and compatibles.
-The Seeed Studio CAN-BUS Sheild is another option.
-For a single board Arduino solution look at the Leonardo CAN BUS board.
+Arduino CAN interfaces are popular, examples include the Seeed Studio CAN-BUS Shield and the SparkFun CAN-BUS Shield, and various compatibles.
+For a single board Arduino solution the Leonardo CAN BUS board used to be available.

-Note: Some add-on boards with a DB9 plug need correct configuring for CANopen compatibility (pins 2 and 7 on the DB9 socket).
+Note: Some add-on boards with a DB9 plug need correctly configuring for CANopen compatibility (pins 2 and 7 on the DB9 socket).